 It’s hard find natural perfumes that last for ages!
-But we found 10 that are wonderful
+But we found 10 that are absolutely wonderful

 Fragrance is surprisingly powerful – from the candle you light when entertaining to the bubble bath you soak in after a long, hard day, natural perfumes can change our moods, spark a memory and even help us fall asleep.